Last updated: May 9, 2026 | Originally published: April 18, 2026 | By Daniel Etheridge, CRNASchool.com

 Will my Otterbein DNP still be valid?

-The Ohio State University (about 15 miles south in Columbus) and Ohio University’s OhioHealth-partnered program are the two closest options.
+The Ohio State University in Columbus (about 15 miles south) and Ohio University’s OhioHealth-partnered program are the two closest geographic options.

 What if I was planning to apply to Otterbein for the Class of 2027?

 You’ll need to apply elsewhere.
-All eight remaining Ohio CRNA programs are listed above, along with application deadlines and program-specific details on each school’s dedicated page.
+Every other COA-accredited CRNA program in Ohio is profiled in the state directory linked above, with application windows and program-specific details on each school’s dedicated page.

 Additional Resources

-- AANA (American Association of Nurse Anesthesiology): aana.com
+- AANA — American Association of Nurse Anesthesiology